 Tsukimi Burger Sauce

-- 2 tbsp Japanese mayonnaise kewpie
+- 2 tbsp Japanese style mayonnaise kewpie

 - 1 tbsp tomato ketchup